jcolag/boring-css/README.md

 Regardless, with those three stylesheets in place, developers can add their favorite grid system, fonts, animations, and bespoke styles, as needed.

 I'll repeat, though:  If you have the urge to use CSS classes for non-semantic reasons, for whatever reason, then you've probably outgrown the need for a project like this.
 If you want an `a` link, an `img`, or a `div` to look like a button, this system will only frustrate you.
+I also wouldn't recommend using this for a production application, given that you'll probably need the entirety of a consistent design language, and don't want to run around implementing everything *except* standard HTML widgets.

 ## Contributing

 Please do!
-If you want to fix some oversight on my part (I can't possibly have caught every HTML element), add a standard palette (provided that you can fill in all fifteen colors for both modes) that I might have overlooked, or implement a design language, I'd greatly appreciate it.
+If you want to fix some oversight on my part (I can't possibly have caught every HTML element), a standard palette (provided that you can fill in all fifteen colors for both modes) that I might have overlooked, or implement a design language, I'd greatly appreciate it.
+Although, you know the drill:  Be nice to people, and so forth.